-In 1968, fifty-six years after Park's founding, the Board of Trustees launched a fundraising campaign to initiate an endowment so that Park would have a lasting source of income.
+In 1968, 56 years after Park’s founding, the Board of Trustees launched a fundraising campaign to initiate an endowment so that Park would have a lasting source of income.
 Donations to the endowment are subject to a requirement that the principal be maintained intact in perpetuity.
 The dollars collected in the endowment are invested.
-The income derived from the interest earned can contribute up to 5% towards the operating budget each year.
-In years when the investment yields more than 5%, the overage is added to the endowment total.
+The income derived from the interest earned can contribute 4.6 percent towards the operating budget each year.
+In years when the investment yields more than 5 percent, the overage is added to the endowment total.

 Planned giving enables philanthropic individuals or donors to make major gifts outside of their current income.
 Planned giving is a set of ways a donor can leave money or assets to the school at his/her death; or a way to invest money so that the donor receives benefits during his/her life and then bequeaths the remaining funds.
 Types of planned gifts include: